OpitzLab/NeMo-TMS/8_Calcium-Modeling/README.md

   - <code>geometry</code> is the folder that contains the <code>.swc</code> geometry file
   - <code>scripts</code> is the folder containing the <code>.lua</code> script for ug4.
   - <code>output</code> this folder will contain the output data once the simulation is finished running
-  - <code>ug4</code> this is a static build of ug4, this is needed for the simulation to run, you will need to download a static build from here [ug4-build](http://doi.org/10.5281/zenodo.3995132), download the build that corresponds to your computer OS, and extract into the <code>MacOS-VRL-CalciumDynamics</code> folder.
+  - <code>ug4</code> this is a static build of ug4, this is needed for the simulation to run, you will need to download a static build.
+Download the build that corresponds to your computer OS, and extract into the <code>MacOS-VRL-CalciumDynamics</code> folder.
   - <code>iondynamics-01.vrlp</code> this is the VRL studio project used for running the <code>.lua</code> script into ug4.
   - <code>voltageData</code> this is the voltage data that is used for the VDCC's,